itsyagirlalexcote/professional-portfolio/README.md

 ### What I learned

   - Key Learnings & Skill Development:

     - Design Process Optimization: This iteration emphasized the importance of a design comp.
 Creating a Figma comp upfront significantly improved my workflow and organization compared to my previous portfolio.
 It also provided a valuable opportunity to learn basic Figma prototyping.

-    - Advanced Animation Techniques: I actively challenged myself by incorporating new and more complex animations into the portfolio.
+    - Animation Techniques: I actively challenged myself by incorporating new and more complex animations into the portfolio.
 This process honed my understanding of animation principles and their implementation.

     - User-Centered Design: A significant focus was placed on crafting clean and user-friendly interfaces.
 This project instilled a stronger appreciation for the importance of user experience (UX) in development.
 Prior projects, while functionally sound, lacked attention to aesthetics and user interaction.

     - Dark Mode Implementation: I expanded my skillset by implementing a dark mode feature, including the styling aspects I hadn't previously addressed.
 This process involved researching WCAG compliance to ensure accessibility.

     - Problem-Solving & Resourcefulness: Integrating new features and styles fostered significant growth in my problem-solving abilities.
 I honed my research skills by utilizing resources like Chat GPT prompts and targeted Google searches to find efficient solutions.

 ## Build/Deploy Instructions